 Owning property is often the first step to building wealth.
 Making sure you get a great deal on your home loan requires a lot of time, paperwork and shopping around.

-Whether you’re a first-time buyer or a seasoned property mogul looking for a further advance on your existing home loan, Sanlam can now help you secure the best interest rate for your home loan by securing multiple quotes to compare – without you having to lift a finger.
-Our home loan partner, ooba Home Loans, will do the legwork required by all the major banks on your behalf, and they’ll help secure multiple home loan quotes for you to compare.
+Whether you’re a first-time buyer or a seasoned property mogul looking for a further advance on your existing home loan, Sanlam’s home loan partner, ooba, can help you secure the best interest rate for your home loan by securing multiple quotes to compare – without you having to lift a finger. ooba will do the legwork required by all the major banks on your behalf.

 Why wait to own your dream home or that idyllic breakaway cottage?
 See if you qualify in minutes.